A topological Fermi-liquid theory for interacting Weyl metals with time reversal symmetry breaking: Derivation of a topological Fermi-liquid theory

 There are also ZS' and BCS diagram contributions.
 The ZS' diagram can be constructed in the same way as the above, given by $\bm{3} \leftrightarrow \bm{4}$ in Eq. (\ref{ZS_ZS2_Forward_intra_RG}).
 The BCS diagram is also given similarly.
-It turns out that they give rise to the order of $O(d \Lambda^2 )$, proportional to the phase space volume of intersections between red and blue thin bars in Fig. \ref{RGforwardChannelPhaseSpaceRestriction}.
+It turns out that they give rise to the order of $\mathcal{O}(d \Lambda^2 )$, proportional to the phase space volume of intersections between red and blue thin bars in Fig. \ref{RGforwardChannelPhaseSpaceRestriction}.

-Although there exist some nested line-pair configurations in the intra-valley channel (Fig. \ref{Phase_Space_Diagram2}), their bare couplings are highly suppressed or exactly vanish due to the Berry-phase factor.
+Although there exist some nested line-pair configurations in the intra-valley channel (Fig. \ref{Phase_Space_Diagram2}), their bare couplings are highly suppressed or exactly vanish due to the Berry phase factor.
 As a result, forward intra-valley interactions given by $g_{RR}^F$ and $g_{LL}^F$ are marginal up to the one-loop level.